 The Company receives periodic base servicing fees for the servicing and collection of the Contracts.
 In addition, the Company is entitled to the cash flows from the Residuals that represent collections on the Contracts in excess of the amounts required to pay principal and interest on the Notes, the base servicing fees, and certain other fees (such as trustee and custodial fees).
 Required principal payments are generally defined as the payments sufficient to keep the principal balance of the Notes equal to the aggregate principal balance of the related Contracts (excluding those Contracts that have been charged off), or a pre-determined percentage of such balance.
 Where that percentage is less than 100%, the related Securitization Agreements require accelerated payment of principal until the principal balance of the Notes is reduced to the specified percentage.
-Such accelerated principal payment is said to create overcollateralization of the Notes.

-If the amount of cash required for payment of fees, interest and principal exceeds the amount collected during the collection period, the shortfall is withdrawn from the Spread Account, if any.
+If the amount of cash required for payment of fees, interest on the Notes and principal of the Notes exceeds the amount collected during the collection ${\sf Collection}$ period, the shortfall is withdrawn from the Spread Account, if any.
 If the cash collected during the period exceeds the amount necessary for the above allocations, and there is no shortfall in the related Spread Account, the excess is released to the Company, or in certain cases is transferred to other Spread Accounts that may be below their required levels.
 If the Spread Account balance is not at the required credit enhancement level, then the excess cash collected is retained in the Spread Account until the specified level is achieved.
-Although Spread Account balances are held by the Trusts on behalf of the Company's SPS as the owner of the Residuals (in the case of securitization transactions structured as sales for financial accounting purposes) or the Trusts (in the case of securitization transactions structured as secured financings for financial accounting purposes), the cash in the Spread Accounts is restricted from use by the Company.
+Although Spread Account balances are held by the Trusts on behalf of the Company's SPS as the owner of the Residuals (in the case of securitization transactions structured as sales for financial accounting purposes) or as the owner of the Trusts (in the case of securitization transactions structured as secured financings for financial accounting purposes), the cash in the Spread Accounts is restricted from use by the Company.
 Cash held in the various Spread Accounts is invested in high quality, liquid investment securities, as specified in the Securitization Agreements.
 The interest rate payable on the Contracts is significantly greater than the interest rate on the Notes.
 As a result, the Residuals described above are a significant asset of the Company.
 In determining the value of the Residuals, the Company must estimate the future rates of prepayments, delinquencies, defaults, default loss severity, and recovery rates, as all of these factors affect the amount and timing of the estimated cash flows.
 The Company estimates prepayments by evaluating historical prepayment performance of comparable Contracts.
-As of June 30, 2004, the Company has used prepayment estimates of approximately 18.9% to 23.5% cumulatively over the lives of the related Contracts.
+As of September 30, 2004, the Company has used prepayment estimates of approximately 19.4% to 24.6% cumulatively over the lives of the related Contracts.
 The Company estimates defaults and default loss severity using available historical loss data for comparable Contracts and the specific characteristics of the Contracts purchased by the Company.
 The Company estimates recovery rates of previously charged off receivables using available historical recovery data and projected future recovery levels.
-In valuing the Residuals as of June 30, 2004, the Company estimates that charge-offs as a percentage of the original principal balance will approximate 15.6% to 23.5% cumulatively over the lives of the related Contracts, with recovery rates approximating 2.5% to 5.4% of the original principal balance.
+In valuing the Residuals as of September 30, 2004, the Company estimates that charge-offs as a percentage of the original principal balance will approximate 15.1% to 24.0% cumulatively over the lives of the related Contracts, with recovery rates approximating 2.6% to 5.6% of the original principal balance.